Summary

 What Should I Expect?

 Disney World Christmas decorations and over-the-top gingerbread displays are a classic addition to select resorts during the holidays.
-We were so excited to see the life-size gingerbread houses at the Grand Floridian, the Contemporary and the spinning carousel at the Beach Club Resort.
+We are so excited to see the life-size gingerbread houses at the Grand Floridian, the Contemporary and the rotating carousel at the Beach Club Resort.
 Whether you’re staying on- or off-site, you can make like a frog and hop to any and all of the hotels to see the decorations.
 (And catch some savings if you book your hotel with us!)

 Along with the gingerbread displays, you can expect each hotel to deck its halls with magnificent trees, garland, special holiday tunes (including a live pianist at Disney's Grand Floridian in the evenings), Disney pal pop-ups and more.
 You can find some unique treats at each of the hotels to ring in the holidays, from peppermint to eggnog.
 Some of the sweets even pay homage to the traditional gingerbread displays, including gingerbread shingles at Disney's Grand Floridian Resort.
 Each resort also has special, limited-edition ornaments in the gift shops if you'd like to check some shopping off of your list!